Lee F. Gunn

-Lee Fredric Gunn (born 1942 in Michigan) is a retired Vice Admiral and former Naval Inspector General of the United States Department of the Navy.
+Lee Fredric Gunn (1942 – December 13, 2025) was a Vice Admiral and former Naval Inspector General of the United States Department of the Navy.

 Education and Family

 Gunn earned a Bachelor's degree in Experimental and Physiological Psychology from the University of California, Los Angeles and a Master of Science degree in Operations Research from the Naval Postgraduate School in Monterey, California.

 Naval career

-Commissioned into the United States Navy from the Naval Reserve Officer Training Program at the University of California, Los Angeles, Gunn served as a junior officer in the cruiser-destroyer force and rose to command the anti-submarine warfare tactical, test, and evaluation destroyer squadron.
+Commissioned into the United States Navy from the Naval Reserve Officer Training Corps program at the University of California, Los Angeles, Gunn served as a Surface Warfare Officer and rose to command the anti-submarine warfare tactical, test, and evaluation destroyer squadron.

 He later commanded Amphibious Group Three (PHIBGRU THREE), consisting of nineteen ships, twelve other, separate commands, and 16,000 sailors and marines.
 As commander of this force, he also served as the Commander, Combined Naval Forces, and Deputy Task Force Commander of Operation United Shield, the final withdrawal of United Nations peacekeeping forces from Somalia in February and March 1995.

 Admiral Gunn served in eight assignments in the areas of manpower, personnel and training.
 During his last manpower assignment as Deputy Chief of Naval Personnel, and Commander, Navy Personnel Command, he played a key role in redesigning the Navy's manpower and personnel establishment and he orchestrated the transfer of the Navy's Personnel Command from Arlington, Virginia to Millington, Tennessee.

 Appointed Naval Inspector General in July 1997, Vice Admiral Gunn instituted the Navy's Operational Cost Management training and evaluation program, and reconfigured Navy's major command management inspection process to teach and evaluate cost management.
 He retired from active service in August 2000.